JAM-Software/Virtual-TreeView/README.md

 4. drawing background;
 5. some mouse actions on header;
 6. inplace editors;
+7. installing package for both VCL and FMX in the same time.

 Current VT is derived from TRectangle.
 Will be good to have it as presented control with appropiate TDataModel.